-IP Address (SFP Ports)
+IP Address (SFP+ Ports)

 Description IP address of the specified SFP port used to transmit or receive video from or onto the EVS server.
-Values The IP addresses 0.0.0.0 and 255.255.255 are not allowed.
+NEW!
+Values The last octet of the IP addresses must be an even number as each network interface of the V4X uses 2 IP addresses: • the IP address defined in this field e.g. 10.129.59.42 • the defined IP address whose last octet value is incremented by one e.g. 10.129.59.43 The IP addresses 0.0.0.0 and 255.255.255 are not allowed.

-Subnet Mask (SFP Ports)
+Subnet Mask (SFP+ Ports)

-Description Range of logical addresses within the address space assigned · to the LiveIP network (video-over-IP network).
+Description Range of logical addresses within the address space assigned to the LiveIP network (video-over-IP network).

-Default Gateway (SFP Ports)
+Default Gateway (SFP+ Ports)